 Taylor is the design guru and CEO behind Hazen + Co, a boutique jewelry brand based in Texas.
-Taylor has been designing since she was 9, and it’s so cool to see what she’s accomplished.
+Taylor has been designing since she was 9.
+It’s so cool to see what she’s accomplished.
 Taylor’s session may have been my fave simply because it involved trespassing onto private property to get to these orange trees.

 Kate Thronton is a Charleston-based photographer who I met last year at Summit.
-When I was trying to determine if Summit was right for me, I emailed Kate and she was super informative and encouraging of me attending.
-Kate and I are in the same boat as veteran wedding photographers who have made the shift over to the commercial side, and it was great catching up and talking shop with her!
+When I was trying to determine if Summit was right for me, I emailed Kate.
+She was super informative and encouraging of me attending.
+Kate and I are in the same boat as veteran wedding photographers who have made the shift over to the commercial side.
+It was great catching up and talking shop with her!

 Kate runs clothing brand August Morgan based out of Austin, Texas.
-Her designs have a distinctly early 1960’s Palm Springs vibe, and they’re so easy and fun.
+Her designs have a distinctly early 1960’s Palm Springs vibe.
+They’re so easy and fun.
 The beach was of course the perfect backdrop for her apparel line.

 Ginger Hartford is a multi-talented design guru based in Texas as well.
 Ginger is not only a designer but consults other designers on the business of design and travels often speaking around the country about her expertise.
 Ginger has a very sophisticated style which was a perfect match for the setting of the Cloister.

 If you know my work then you already know Paige!
 I met Paige last year at the Summit and she’s been a fantastic collaborator and friend ever since.
-Paige introduced me to some of her very fun friends and we used the backdrop of the retro-inspired Park at St. Simons to showcase Paige’s signature Southern Florida-inspired style.
+Paige introduced me to some of her very fun friends!
+We used the backdrop of the retro-inspired Park at St. Simons to showcase Paige’s signature Southern Florida-inspired style.
 Paige’s eye for color, pattern, and design really shined through here!